harrypmdev/liars-dice/README.md

     </details>

 **4.**
-- The 'hand' of the player and the opponent is populated with dice as per the 'populateHand()' function.
+- The 'hand' of the player and the opponent is populated with dice as per the `populateHand()` function.
 - The amount of dice generated can range between one and six, so the hand needs to look aesthetically pleasing with any of these dice amounts of a range of screen sizes.
 - On tablet sizes, the arrangement could look particularly awkward, display five dice across three rows and taking up lots of unnecessary space on the page.
     <details>